 Some followed for a time – but found discipleship too hard a path and walked with Him no more.

-Throughout our Christian life a process of progressive sanctification takes place.
 Often this is called growing in grace – maturing in our spiritual life – discipleship.
 Let us be those that come after Christ and love not the things of this world.
 Let us be those who carry our own cross and come after Him.
 Let us be those that forsake all that we have – to become His disciple..

-Jesus was warning believers that the path to true discipleship is difficult and requires discipline, dedication and death to SELF - self-indulgence, self-importance, self-centeredness, self-interest, self-seeking and self-righteousness.
+Jesus was warning believers that the path to true discipleship is difficult and requires discipline, dedication, and death to SELF: self-indulgence, self-importance, self-centeredness, self-interest, self-seeking, and self-righteousness.